shawnusaf/MELODIES-MONET/docs/getting_started/downloading_obs.rst

 -------------------------------------------------

 Aircraft, sonde, mobile, and ground campaign data can be used directly in the tool as long as the data format is NetCDF, ICARTT, or CSV.
+Users download their own observational data.
 No pre-processing is required for these datasets.

 Satellite
 ---------